 With respect to Harborside Oakland and Harborside San Jose, the IRS has taken the position that Section 280E prohibits both such entities from taking certain expense deductions.
 Each entity is currently disputing the application of Section 280E to its business with the IRS.
-If the IRS were to take the position that through our business operations and in particular control of these entities, the Company is primarily or vicariously liable under federal law for "trafficking" a Schedule I substance (cannabis) under section 280E of the US Tax Code or for any other violations of the FCSA, the IRS may seek to apply the provisions of Section 280E to our company and disallow certain tax deductions, including for employee salaries, depreciation or interest expense.
+If the IRS were to take the position that through our business operations and in particular control of these entities, the Company is primarily or vicariously liable under federal law for "trafficking" a Schedule I substance (cannabis) under section 280E to our company and disallow certain tax deductions, including for employee salaries, depreciation or interest expense.
 If such tax deductions are disallowed, this would result in a material adverse effect to our financial results.
 As the Company may become engaged in the purchase and/or sale of a controlled substance through the operations of subsidiaries which they may acquire that are operating dispensaries and a cultivation facility, its potential subsidiaries may be subject to the disallowance provisions of Section 280E.
 In addition, there is no assurance that the IRS will not take a position that the entire business is subject to Section 280E limitations in the future.